List of awards and nominations received by Samantha Ruth Prabhu: Zee Cine Awards Telugu

-Critics' Choice Film Awards

-Critics' Choice Film Awards is an award show presented annually across eight languages, including Hindi, Telugu, Tamil, Bengali, Marathi, Malayalam, Gujarati, and Kannada.

-Samantha has won one award from two nominations.

-List of Awards and Nominations in OTT

 Indian Film Festival of Melbourne Awards

 The Indian Film Festival of Melbourne (IFFM) was founded in 2012.
 It is a State Government of Victoria funded annual festival based in Melbourne.
 It is presented by Film Victoria, and the provider is chosen through a tender process.

 This marked Samantha's first nomination in the OTT arena, for which she won the award.

-OTT & Digital Marketing Innovation Awards

-The Promax Awards are the world’s premier celebration of outstanding achievement in entertainment, marketing, and design.
-Across eleven regional and global competitions, the Promax Awards honor the teams harnessing passionate fandom to drive audiences, create value, and build the biggest brands in entertainment.

-This is Samantha's second win in the OTT arena.

 Filmfare OTT Awards

 The Filmfare OTT Awards are a set of awards that honor artistic and technical excellence in the Hindi-language original programming over-the-top space of India.

-This is Samantha's third nomination in the OTT arena in the same year, for which she won her first Filmfare award in the OTT arena.
+This is her second nomination in the OTT arena in the same year, for which she won her first Filmfare award in the OTT arena.